GJellick3/GJellick3/README.md

 # ePortfolio

 Hello any and all viewers.
-This is my (Gaidge Jellick) portfolio on the majority of what I learned in college while going for my Bachelor's Degree in Computer Science.
+This is my (Gaidge Jellick) portfolio for my Computer Science Capstone.

 It covers a specific set of enhancements I made to one of my previous final projects on a weight-tracking application.
 These enhancements not only show off my skills and knowledge from what college has taught me, but also how my brain thinks as a computer science major.